-Original Entrée wet formula is a canned, protein-rich, wet food.
-This smooth recipe has been loaded with animal proteins.
-It uses chicken, chicken liver, chicken bone broth, fish bone broth, chicken heart, whole sardine, and egg.
-The recipe uses no plant materials.
-No added carbohydrates, artificial flavors, dyes, or preservatives.
-Simply protein in a tasty broth.
-Wet food comes in five flavor choices.
+Orijen’s Original Entrée wet formula is a canned, protein-rich, wet food.
+This smooth recipe uses chicken, chicken liver, chicken bone broth, fish bone broth, chicken heart, whole sardine, and egg.
+The Orijen Original recipe uses no plant materials, no added carbohydrates, artificial flavors, dyes, or preservatives.
+These wet foods are simply protein in a tasty broth.
+Orijen’s wet cat food comes in five flavor choices.

-This recipe is packed with moisture and is a smooth pâté topped with tasty shreds.
-It is developed to mimic a feline’s ancestral diet.
+This smooth pâté topped with tasty shreds is full of moisture and flavor.
+The formula aims to mimic a feline’s ancestral diet.

 - Dry kibble formulated just for kittens.